dmbarbour/glas/docs/GlasNamespaces.md

 ## Modules

-The proposed module type is `Env -> Env`, albeit tagged "m" for extensibility (see *Tags*).
-An Env is naturally very extensible, but we must reserve a few space to resist conflict.
-Prefix '%' is reserved for the system and front-end compilers.
+The proposed module type is `Env -> Env`, albeit tagged for extensibility (see *Tags*).
+We further reserve prefix '%' for system use, e.g. primitive definitions and front-end compilers.
 A few reserved names deserve special attention:

 * '%env.\*' - implicit parameters or context.
 Should propagate implicitly across most imports, but definitions may be shadowed contextually.
 This serves as the foundation for shared libraries, e.g. '%env.libname.op'.
 Initially binds to 'env.\*' in the user configuration.
 * '%arg.\*' - explicit parameters.
 This allows a client to direct a module's behavior or specialize a module.
 It is feasible to import a module many times with different parameters.
 * '%self.\*' - open recursion.
 By externalizing fixpoint to the client, we can express modules in terms of inheritance, override, and mixin composition.
   * '%fin' - (tentative) a special module *output*, applied just prior to fixpoint.
 * '%src.\*' - abstract location '%src' and constructors.
 When importing a module, the front-end compiler shall temporarily shadow '%src' to that module's location.
-* '%.\*' - reserved for the front-end compiler's private use; should start empty
+* '%.\*' - implicit 'private' space for the front-end compiler; starts empty

 The glas system provides the initial environment, including an initial '%env.\*', '%self.\*', '%src', and optionally providing runtime version info (or a method to query it) via '%arg.\*'.
 Front-end compilers must continue this pattern, though ideally the common functions (like wrapping an `Env -> Env` function to set '%src' and '%arg.\*', or common load steps) are shared between them.